IEEE-CIS-GHRCE-62361B/Events-2020/README.md

 ***Date*** 24th Jan 2020

 ***Description***
-IEEE CIS SBC-GHRCE, Centre of Excellence in Artificial Intelligence & Machine Learning and the Department of Artificial Intelligence at G. H. Raisoni College of Engineering, Nagpur had organized a Round table discussion on A.I and it’s Security Aspects on 24th January 2020.
+IEEE CIS SBC-GHRCE had organized a Round table discussion on A.I and it’s Security Aspects on 24th January 2020.
 The event was conducted under IEEE CIS Chapter – GHRCE.
 This was the second event conducted by IEEE CIS Chapter, GHRCE.
 The event was solely organised for all memebers of the CIS chapter.

 The objectives of the event were
 * To improve information analysis of the members